The Product List helps you manage and search for products in your commercetools project.

 - In the Merchant Center's main menu, navigate to Products > Product List.

-Once a project is indexed, the data are automatically kept up-to-date.
+Once a project is indexed, the data is automatically kept up-to-date.

 The Product List interface has three sections:

-- Product List: Displays products which match the current search and filters, and let you access a product’s product detail page.
+- Product List: Displays products which match the current search and filters, and lets you access a product's product detail page.
 For more information, see Product List.

 - Product Search: Returns products which match the criteria in the search box.
 You can use the search toggle button to switch between basic search mode (magnifying glass) and advanced search mode.
-For more information, see Basic Search and Advanced Product Search - beta.
+For more information, see Basic Search and Advanced Product Search.